-Whether you’ve mutually decided it’s time to end your marriage or your spouse has sprung divorce papers on you without warning, the road ahead is best navigated with the support and counsel of a trusted San Antonio divorce lawyer.
+Whether you’ve mutually decided it’s time to end your marriage or your spouse has sprung divorce papers on you without warning, the road ahead is best navigated with the support and counsel of a trusted divorce lawyer in San Antonio, TX.

-At The Law Office of Derek S. Ritchie, PLLC, we offer personalized service and aggressive, client-focused representation to people filing for divorce and seeking a favorable result at the end.
-We want to help you start the next chapter of your life on the right foot.
+At The Law Office of Derek S. Ritchie, PLLC, we offer personalized service and aggressive, client-focused representation to people filing for divorce in San Antonio.
+Our legal team wants to help you start the next chapter of your life on the right foot.

 At The Law Office of Derek S. Ritchie, PLLC, we handle:

 - High net worth divorces: Divorce is difficult for anyone, but high net worth couples often face unique challenges when dividing property, determining alimony, and calculating child support.
 We offer tailored representation that accounts for your specific financial situation.

 - Uncontested divorces: Even if you and your spouse agree on most of the terms of your divorce, it is still in your best interest to retain legal representation.
 With the right lawyer on your side, you’ll be positioned for success in the future.
 Our clients know they can count on us to protect their rights and interests.